-Featuring one full second of delay time, Rainger FX Drone Ranger Digital Delay gives you a boatload of options from one of the craziest minds in the game: the UK’s David Rainger.
+Featuring one full second of delay time, the Rainger FX Drone Rainger Digital Delay gives you a boatload of options from one of the craziest minds in the game: the UK’s David Rainger.

 Two individual drone voices can be spliced into the signal at intervals you select, with plenty of routing and tuning options available at your fingertips.
-Further options such as chip-generated white noise and pitch sagging scramble your signal, making the repeats fight for air amongst the sonics.
+Further options such as pitch raising and sagging scramble your signal, making the repeats fight for air amongst the sonics.

 You can even play the effect as an instrument unto itself, with nothing plugged in, letting the drones do all the work.
 Check out the videos below! – Nicholas Kula